Ohimoiza1205/Task-Manager/README.md

 - Now your frontend will be hosted on http://localhost:8001 ,open this link in browser.(only for DEV)

 You can connect to me at [Linkedin](https://www.linkedin.com/in/ohinoyi-moiza/)

+## License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.